 Check : Make reviews and analyze the results

 Act : Take action based on the results of the change

 The cycle of Kaizen implementation process follows the Deming cycle: “Plan → Do → Check → Act”.

 Kaizen principles aim to improve processes because well-established processes bring desired results.
 Improving communication and collaboration within the team makes the Kaizen every employees business.

 There are lots of benefits of Kaizen.
 A few benefits of this methodology are listed below.

 - Encourages teamwork

 - Improves employee and customer satisfaction

 - Improves employee participation

-- Improves quality of a product or a process
+- Improves the quality of a product or a process

 - Improves productivity